puppetlabs/iac/_posts/2020-02-12-gem-testing-with-pdksync.md

 ---
 layout: post
 title: "Gem Testing with pdksync"
-date: 2020-02-03 14:00:00
 author: sheenaajay
-published: false
 categories:
+  - pdksync
   - testing
+tags:
   - walkthrough
-tags:
-  - pdksync
   - modules
-  - gem testing
+  - gems
 ---

-# Introduction
+## Introduction

 pdksync enables you to do a lot more than just pdk update against a set of defined modules.
 In this blog post we will be going through single or multi gem testing features of pdksync.